earthai-tech/watex/README.md

 ```
 A new ExcelWorkbook `main.<name of survey area>.csv` shoud be created.
 Once the features' file
-is generated, now enjoy your MachineLearning(ML) algorithms implemented.
+is generated, now enjoy your End-to-End Machine Learning(ML) project with implemented algorithms.

 * **Notes**
     It's also possible to go step by step the aforementionned details by using the ML tools in package